TV-Rename/tvrename/about.md

 (But it can help you find stuff to download!)

 ## What TVRename is...
-On the surface TVRename will "Fix" the names of downloaded TV Show files
+On the surface TVRename will "fix" the names of downloaded TV Show files

 Say you've downloaded a few TV episodes, and they have names like: